deepskies/DeepAstroUDA/README.md

 - Accuracy CSV and plots (total, closed, and per class accuracy)
 - t-SNE plot and t-SNE visualization-tool file

-## Using DeepDance
+## Using DeepAstroUDA

-Below are the list of commands, along with some possible approaches to using DeepDance.
+Below are the list of commands, along with some possible approaches to using DeepAstroUDA.

-### DeepDance Available Commands and Optionals <a name="deep"></a>
+### DeepAstroUDA Available Commands and Optionals <a name="deep"></a>

 | Command | Function |
 |:---|:---|